 -

-- Sizing Your Artwork: Design at the actual size you want it to appear on the garment.
-For example, if you want a 12” x 12” design on a T-shirt, set up your Photoshop file to those exact dimensions.
+Design your artwork at the actual size you want it to appear on the garment.
+For example, if you want a 12” x 12” design on a T-shirt, set your Photoshop document to those exact dimensions for the best results. -

 -

-- Sizing Artwork Correctly: If your artwork isn’t sized correctly at 300 DPI, resizing it in Photoshop or Illustrator after the fact won’t improve quality.
-Design at the intended size from the start for best results.
+If your artwork is not sized properly at 300 DPI, resizing it after the fact will not improve the quality.
+Always design your artwork at the intended size to ensure the highest quality print. -

-- Vector Advantage: Because vector files don’t rely on DPI, they’re ideal for resizing.
-A vector logo can be scaled from a business card size to a full T-shirt back without any loss in quality.
+Vector files do not rely on DPI, so they are ideal for resizing.
+A vector logo can be scaled from a business card size to a full T-shirt back without any loss in quality, making them perfect for screen printing.

 5. File Type Summary: Which to Use and When